-Note: Never allow modification of electrical or LPG systems and appliances except by qualified persons at an authorised Swift Group dealership.
+Note: Never allow modification of electrical or LPG systems and appliances except by qualified persons.

 DuoControl (Model Specific)

 The DuoControl combines the gas pressure regulator and the changeover valve in one unit for operation as a two-cylinder system.
 When the operating cylinder is empty, DuoControl automatically changes over to the reserve cylinder.